 You need bigger reel sizes i.e best large arbor fly reels for tarpon.
 Save yourself some backache and buy a lightweight reel.
 If you choose a heavier reel, it will weigh even more in a 7/8 or 9/10 size.

 The best fly reels for tarpon are dependable pieces of gear you need in your backpack.
 You cannot afford a reel failing amid a thrilling fight with the mighty tarpon.
-The fly reel I usually rely upon under such circumstances is the Hardy SDSL fly reel.
+The fly reel I usually rely upon under such circumstances is the M MAXIMUMCATCH Maxcatch Sparta Fly Reel.
 It has got the trust of an old brand, is resilient against water, and most importantly, is strong.